thingsboard/thingsboard.github.io/docs/user-guide/install/edge/docker.md

 {% include templates/edge/install/copy-edge-credentials.md %}

 ### Step 2.
-Choose Queue Service
+Choose Queue and/or Database Services

 **ThingsBoard Edge** is able to use different messaging systems/brokers for storing the messages and communication between ThingsBoard services.
 How to choose the right queue implementation?

 * **In Memory** queue implementation is built-in and default.
 It is useful for development(PoC) environments and is not suitable for production deployments or any sort of cluster deployments.

 * **Kafka** is recommended for production deployments.
 This queue is used on the most of ThingsBoard production environments now.
-It is useful for both on-prem and private cloud deployments.
-It is also useful if you like to stay independent from your cloud provider.
-However, some providers also have managed services for Kafka.
-See [AWS MSK](https://aws.amazon.com/msk/){: target="_blank"} for example.

 * **Hybrid** implementation combines PostgreSQL and Cassandra databases with Kafka queue service.
 It is recommended if you plan to manage 1M+ devices in production or handle high data ingestion rate (more than 5000 msg/sec).